Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/_index.md

 ## What is Axway Open Docs
 Axway Open Docs is a docs-as-code implementation, which is used for some of Axway's product documentation.
 The content is authored in Markdown, the source files are stored in a GitHub repository, and the output is built from the [Hugo](https://gohugo.io) static site generator with the [Google Docsy](https://github.com/google/docsy) theme.
 The site is deployed on Netlify and our [Axway doc portal](https://docs.axway.com).

-These guidelines are generic to be used with any Axway Open Docs product documentation.
-If you need details specific to the  product documentation to which you want to contribute, such as the GitHub repository and Netlify URLs, contact an Axway representative.
+These guidelines are generic for any Axway Open Docs product documentation.
+Contact an Axway representative if you need details specific to the product documentation to which you want to contribute, such as the GitHub repository and Netlify URLs.

 ## Before you start